jonburdon/windy-millers-bakery/README.md

 1. Recipes, Categories and Featured Utensils can be added, deleted and updated in the database.
 2. Recipes, Categories and Featured Utensils can be 'archived.'
 In this case they are marked as 'unpublished' in the database.
 Before final deletion, a final confirmation message is displayed to warn the user and confirm twice.

+##### CSS Custom Properties
+1. CSS custom properties used to provide a colour palette.
+Color codes are written once, at the top of the css file, and then referred to using var() throughout the rest of the code.

 ##### Back End Features